Overview

 All Leaf digital backs come with a 3,5" display

-At Photokina 2008 Sinar and Leaf announced an agreement to expand their technological cooperation whereby Sinar was also offering Leaf's latest and technologically more advanced AFi-II digital backs with ultra wide sensors to its customers.
+Historical note: at Photokina 2008 Sinar and Leaf announced an agreement to expand their technological cooperation whereby Sinar was also offering Leaf's latest and technologically more advanced AFi-II digital backs with ultra wide sensors to its customers.
 However, this agreement became moot due to later developments (see further below).

 Jenoptik specializes in photonics and mechatronics technologies.
 The company's core competency is putting light to use as an industrial tool.
 Jenoptik is active in the four areas of lasers, optics, sensors and mechatronics.
 Beyond its expertise in professional photography, Jenoptik is also active in the area of scientific photography.
 Through its subsidiary Robot Visual Systems, based near Düsseldorf (Germany), Jenoptik has been instrumental in successfully implementing the transition from wet film to digital technology for traffic safety technology.
 Thanks to its state-of-the-art digital cameras developed for use in traffic safety, Jenoptik has become one of the world's leading providers of this technology.
 Jenoptik acquired 100% of Sinar AG shares in 2007.